sjbevins/n8n-arxiv-digest/README.md

 If using Ollama and the workflow can't connect:

 1. Make sure Ollama is running on the host: `curl http://localhost:11434/api/tags`
-2. The n8n container reaches the host via `host.docker.internal` — verify your Ollama credential URL is set to `http://host.docker.internal:11434`
+2. The n8n container reaches the host via `host.docker.internal`, verify your Ollama credential URL is set to `http://host.docker.internal:11434`
 3. On some Linux systems, `host.docker.internal` may not resolve.
 Add this to the n8n service in `docker-compose.yml`:
    ```yaml
    extra_hosts: